MaciejakMateusz/hungry-scan-core/readme.md

 - Caching requests using Redis to supercharge response speeds 10x and reduce database connections
 - Mapping received DTO's to entities and vice versa
 - Communicating with other servers like mailing, AI models
-- Communicating with other services like mailing, AI models

 ## Project design